This week inHusker history

-The week of July 14-20, looking back in stretches of years divisible by five:
+The week of July 14-20, looking back in five-year intervals

 1943: Husker lettermen Henry Reichel and Joe Partington are among the players bolstering Northwestern's roster during wartime.